Maria Bland

+Maria Bland as Sally Shamrock in "The Shipwreck", 1807.

-Maria Theresa Bland (1769–1838) was a British singer who enjoyed high popularity in the London theatre during the last decade of the 18th century and the first two decades of the 19th century.
+Maria Theresa Bland (née Romanzini; 1769–1838), known professionally as Mrs. Bland, was a British singer who enjoyed high popularity in the London theatre during the last decade of the 18th century and the first two decades of the 19th century.

 Life

-Maria Bland, the daughter of Italian Jews, was born with the surname of Romanzini.
-The year of her birth is assumed to be historically correct, but as was common in the 18th century, the day and month went unrecorded.

-Her parents came to London soon after their daughter's birth, and in the spring of 1773, through the influence of a hairdresser named Cady, obtained an engagement for their child at Hughes's Riding School.
+Maria Theresa Romanzini was born in 1769, the daughter of Italian Jews.
+Her parents came to London soon after their daughter's birth.

-Her vocal talent developed at a very early age, and after singing at the Royal Circus she was engaged by Richard Daly for the Dublin Theatre, where she sang with great success.
+Romanzini's vocal talent developed at a very early age, and in the spring of 1773, after a hairdresser at the Royal Circus named Mr. Cady recognized Romanzini's talents, her parents obtained an engagement for their child at Hughes's Riding School.
+After singing at the Royal Circus she was engaged by Richard Daly for the Dublin Theatre, where she sang with great success.

-In 1782, on the retirement of Mary Ann Wrighten, she was engaged at Drury Lane Theatre to take her parts, which were those known as 'singing chambermaids.'
+In 1782, on the retirement of Mary Ann Wrighten, she was engaged at Drury Lane Theatre to take Wrighten's parts, which were those known as "singing chambermaids".

-Miss Romanzini's first appearance at Drury Lane took place on 24 October 1786, when she played Antonio in an English version of Grétry's Richard Coeur-de-lion.
+Romanzini's first appearance at Drury Lane took place on 24 October 1786, when she played Antonio in an English version of Grétry's Richard Coeur-de-lion.
 In 1789 she went to Liverpool, and sang there with such success, both on the stage and at concerts, that she refused to return to Drury Lane unless her salary were raised.

-The management declining to grant her request, after waiting a few weeks, she came back to London and resumed her place at Drury Lane.
+The management declined to grant her request, and after waiting a few weeks, she came back to London and resumed her place at Drury Lane.

-Mrs. Bland remained attached to the Drury Lane company for the greater part of her life, but she also sang at the Haymarket Theatre under Colman's management, where her first appearance took place in 1791, as Wowski in Arnold's Inkle and Yarico.
+Mrs. Bland remained attached to the Drury Lane company for the greater part of her life, but she also sang at the Haymarket Theatre under Colman's management, where her first appearance took place in 1791, as Wowski in Samuel Arnold's comic opera, Inkle and Yarico.
 She also sang for several seasons at Vauxhall Gardens.

-In 1824, she began to exhibit symptoms of imbecility, which developed into a kind of melancholy.
+In 1824, she began to exhibit symptoms of cognitive decline, which developed into severe depression or "melancholy".

-On 5 July 1824 a performance was given for her benefit at Drury Lane, which produced (together with a public subscription) about £800.
+On 5 July 1824 a performance was given for her benefit at Drury Lane, which produced, together with a public subscription, about £800.
 The money was handed over to Lord Egremont, who allowed her an annuity of £80.

-She lived for the rest of her life with a family named Western, at the Broadway, Westminster, where she died of a fit of apoplexy on 15 January 1838.
-She was buried at St. Margaret's, Westminster, on 25 January.
+She lived for the rest of her life under the charge of a caregiver with a family named Western, at the Broadway, Westminster, where she died due to sudden apoplexy on 15 January 1838.
+She was buried at St Margaret's in Westminster on 25 January 1838.